 The Naboo Underground abandoned their cave after much debate.
 Their concern was not just capture by the Separatists, but also encountering the Gungans, though JarJar volunteered to escort them far away from Gungan territories.
 No one took him up on that offer, so JarJar stayed close to Qui-Gon, both exiled to their corner of the group.

-Qui-Gon joined him, up a hillock, the tall grass parting in a wave as a pulsing thud rumbled under his palms.
+Qui-Gon joined him up a hillock, the tall grass parting in a wave as a pulsing thud rumbled under his palms.
 At the top, Qui-Gon peeked over the crest and bit back his surprise.
 A gray-brown field had replaced the green valley below, the dirt piled into steep mounds where Separatist commandos and a laser turret were on guard, a control room at the heart of their defenses.
-In three separate locations were plasma miners, repulsorlift vehicles that burrowed into the ground and shook with a repetitive pulse.
+On large plasma miner tunneled into the ground, repulsorlift vehicles that shook with a repetitive pulse.
 At the top of the miner’s cab, the siphoned plasma glowed in a collection tube, and Qui-Gon understood why the Separatists wanted this planet.
 With such raw materials, their war effort could go on for … years.

 Having his fill, Qui-Gon tapped JarJar on the shoulder, and they crawled back down the hillock and into the treeline.
 The ambush came soon after.